See Before And After Photos Of ‘RHONJ’ Star Dolores Catania’s Plastic Surgery

 “Dolores you are not only Gorgeous, you are so real, you in my Book are the #1 True House Wife of New Jersey,” another RHONJ fan commented.

-A third then added after seeing Catania come clean about how she’s altered her appearance over the years, “The fact that you came out, and said you had work done [clapping emoji].
-You look fantastic.
+A third then added after seeing Catania come clean about how she’s altered her appearance over the years, “The fact that you came out, and said you had work done [clapping emoji].”

+“You look fantastic.
 Love how you’re always so honest & never put up a front.”

-The star is thought to be returning for the upcoming tenth season of the popular Bravo reality show, expected to air later this year.
+The star is thought to be returning for the upcoming 10th season of the popular Bravo reality show, expected to air later this year.

 View this post on Instagram